 I am diagnosed autistic.
-Carnivory and going FAT adapted were definitely the game-changer.
-Especially digestive issues and mental clarity.
+Carnivory and going FAT adapted were definitely the game-changer, especially with digestive issues and mental clarity.

-Autistics often have gut issues and also can’t focus so well / brain fog and what not.
-Comorbidities.
+Autistics often have gut issues and also can’t focus so well / brain fog and whatnot.

-Dr. Natasha Campbell Mcbride has done a lot of work with GAPSdiet – but saying, some autistics simply can’t tolerate vegetables, gluten, carbs, oxalates etc. However, her strong orientation towards fermented foods was not my cup of tea for histamine reasons.
-Depends on the individual of course.
+Dr. Natasha Campbell McBride has done a lot of work with the GAPS diet but says some autistics simply can’t tolerate vegetables, gluten, carbs, oxalates etc. However, her strong orientation towards fermented foods was not my cup of tea for histamine reasons.
+Depends on the individual, of course.